WPManageNinja/fluent-affiliate-docs/guide/integrations/formidable-integration-with-fluentaffiliate.md

 # Formidable Integration with FluentAffiliate

-Formidable is a powerful form builder plugin for WordPress.
-With FluentAffiliate, you can manage your form submissions and affiliate registrations seamlessly.
+Formidable is a powerful drag-and-drop form builder for WordPress.
+It makes creating forms quick and easy.
+Integrating Formidable with the FluentAffiliate plugin allows you to create affiliate registration forms, track subscriptions, and manage other payments without hassle.

-In this guide, we'll walk you through how to connect Formidable with FluentAffiliate step by step.
+In this guide, we’ll show you step by step how to connect Formidable Forms with FluentAffiliate.

+>[!Note]
+> Make sure both plugin Formidable and FluentAffiliate are installed and activated on your WordPress website.

 ## Enable Formidable in FluentAffiliate